BlinkTagInc/gtfs-to-html/www/docs/configuration.md

 ### showArrivalOnDifference

 {Float} Whether or not to show an arrival column/row in the timetable.
 It means, that if on at least one stop difference (stay on that stop) is **equal or greater** than specified here, the arrival time will be shown.
-Use `0` to show on each stop or `null` to supress for showing arrival at all.
+Use `0` to show on each stop or `null` to skip showing an additional column for arrival.

 ```
     "showArrivalOnDifference": 0.2